kerimkaynakcigames/Sequentior/docs/setup.md

 # Setup Additional Features

 Some features of Sequentior needs some specific packages are imported to your project.
-After you import a specific package, you can setup its related functions by opening __KerimKaynakci Games -> Sequentior Setup__ from the main menu of Unity Editor.
+After you import a specific package, you can setup its related functions by opening __Tools -> KerimKaynakci Games -> Sequentior Setup__ from the main menu of Unity Editor.

 ![Setup](img/setupadditional.jpg)